apparebit/prettypretty/docs/apidocs/color.rst

 prettypretty.color
 ==================

+This subpackage includes prettypretty's low-level and high-level color APIs.
-Prettypretty's low-level color API.
-Much of the functionality is implemented through a simple procedural API and different modules are largely independent from each other.
+Much of the functionality of the low-level API is implemented through simple functions and tuples, which are spread out across modules besides ``prettypretty.color.object`` and straightforward to reuse and compose.
+Different modules also are largely independent from each other.
 The one exception is :mod:`prettypretty.color.lores`, which implements support for low-resolution terminal colors with help of the :mod:`prettypretty.color.conversion`, :mod:`prettypretty.color.difference`, and :mod:`prettypretty.color.theme` modules.

+The high-level API is a single class, :mod:`.Color`, which is exported by the ``prettypretty.color.object`` module and provides access to the same functionality as the low-level API, including the conversion between arbitrary color spaces.
+The price for both convenience and encapsulation is higher overhead, strictly more code is executed, and the potential for less accurate results, more floating point operations may be executed.

 prettypretty.color.apca